Five Success Stories of the Working Group for ASEAN Human Rights Mechanism

 The Working Group is the only human rights organization listed in the ASEAN Charter.
 The Working Group never requested for the status, but because the Working Group has been cooperating with ASEAN and supporting its human rights endeavors since 1996, ASEAN included them in the annex two of the ASEAN Charter under the ‘entities associated with ASEAN.’

-The adoption of the ASEAN Charter is a huge step forward for ASEAN, It underlines that ASEAN is governed by “the principles of democracy, the rule of law and good governance” and where there is “respect for and protection of human rights and fundamental freedoms”.
-The incorporation of a human rights body as an organ of ASEAN (Article 14, ASEAN Charter) is a breakthrough for human rights in Southeast Asia, indicating the willingness of ASEAN governments to cooperate on the promotion and protection of human rights.
+The adoption of the ASEAN Charter is a huge step forward for ASEAN, transforming itself into a rules-based, legal entity.
+It is also clearly stated that ASEAN is governed by “the principles of democracy, the rule of law and good governance” and where there is “respect for and protection of human rights and fundamental freedoms”.
+The incorporation of a human rights body as an organ of ASEAN (Article 14, ASEAN Charter) is a breakthrough for human rights in the region.

 - The establishment of the ASEAN Intergovernmental Commission on Human Rights (AICHR) in 2009

-AICHR was set up in compliance with Article 14 of the ASEAN Charter which states that ASEAN shall establish an ASEAN human rights body to promote and protect human rights and fundamental freedoms of the people in the region.
-The Working Group was instrumental in the birth of AICHR.
-Indeed, they made submissions to senior ASEAN officials on the Draft Agreement for the Establishment of the ASEAN Human Rights Commission.
-Dr. Sriprapha Petcharamesree, a member of the Working Group, was also selected as the first Thai representative to AICHR.
-While AICHR has a rather limited range of action at the moment, this is defined by the terms of reference set by ASEAN that are to be reviewed every five years.
-This allows a gradual strengthening of its role over time without a need to change the charter, a wise solution adopted at the insistence of Indonesia, the country that championed the human rights cause most consistently.
+The AICHR was set up in compliance with Article 14 of the ASEAN Charter which states that ASEAN shall establish an ASEAN human rights body to promote and protect the human rights and fundamental freedoms of the people in the region.
+The Working Group was instrumental in the birth of the AICHR.
+Indeed, they made submissions to senior ASEAN officials, on the Draft Agreement for the Establishment of the ASEAN Human Rights Commission.
+Dr. Sriprapha Petcharamesree, a member of the Working Group, was also selected as the first Thai representative to the AICHR.

 - The establishment of the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) in 2010 and the ASEAN Committee to Implement the Declaration on the Protection and Promotion of the Rights of Migrant Workers in 2007